 It is time to harvest your crop when the leaves are formed but before the plants have bolted.
 This is when the plant shifts from putting energy into the leaves to creating flowers.
 Unfortunately, the lettuce turns bitter when this happens.
-Dry conditions and high temperatures encourage this, so keep an eye on the plants and harvest them before it bolts.
+Dry conditions and high temperatures encourage this, so keep an eye on the plants and harvest them before they bolt.

 Now it is time to enjoy the harvest!
 Make a salad, use it as a garnish, or top your favorite sandwich with the freshest lettuce around.

 This article was originally published on May 28, 2021.